shakacode/react_on_rails/docs/additional-reading/webpack.md

 ## Webpack v1 or v2?
 We recommend using Webpack version 2.2.1 or greater.

-## Use the `--bail` Option When Running Webpack for CI or Deployments
-For your scripts that statically build your Webpack bundles, use the `--bail` option.
-This will ensure that CI and your product deployment **halt** if Webpack cannot complete!
-For more details, see the documentation for [Webpack's `--bail` option](https://webpack.js.org/configuration/other-options/#bail).
-Note, you might not want to use the `--bail` option if you just want to depend on Webpack returning a non-zero error code and you want to see all the errors, rather than only the first error.

 ## yarn or npm?
 Yarn is the current recommendation!